voxpupuli/puppet-python/REFERENCE.md

 Data type: `Any`

 Config hash.
 This will be expanded to an ini-file.
-Default: {}

 Default value: {}